agustinbarriosuptp/Group-A1-Final-Project/docs/3D models (Mechanism)/readme.md

 This section outlines the key specifications of the robotic arm, including its dimensions, payload capacity, and design tolerances.

 #### **1. Dimensions**
-For detailed dimensions and measurements of the robotic arm, refer to the following document:
+For detailed dimensions and measurements of the robotic arm, refer to the following link:
 [📐 View Dimensions Here](https://github.com/agustinbarriosuptp/Group-A1-Final-Project/tree/main/docs/3D%20models%20(Mechanism)/Drawings)

 #### **2. Payload**